Feel at home in the body you’ve been battling.

 -

 You care about feeling strong and healthy, and you also care about feeling attractive.
 It can feel good when someone notices you, and it can hurt when you feel overlooked.
 Sometimes it seems like keeping a certain look is the only way to feel seen or desirable, even though that pressure wears you out.
 There’s a part of you that wants connection without feeling so much is on the line.
+If this sounds like you, learn more about how we'd work together.

 -

 You handle work, friendships, and daily responsibilities without missing a beat, but when it comes to your own needs, you tend to push them aside.
 It’s easier to stay busy, stick to routines, or double down on discipline with food or exercise than to slow down and notice what you’re really feeling.
 Slowing down can feel uncomfortable, especially when you’re used to being the strong one.
 A part of you is ready for support that lets you show up honestly, without always holding everything together.
+If you're ready to make space for yourself, see what therapy for men looks like.

 -

 Part of you wants to trust yourself around food and stop thinking about it so much.
 Another part takes over in certain moments, leaving you feeling out of control and ashamed afterward.
 The cycle can feel confusing and exhausting, especially when you know you are capable in so many other areas of your life.
+You don't have to keep doing this alone.
+Here's how I can help.

 -

 You carry yourself with ease, but underneath that confidence is a lot you keep private.
 People may see you as put together, but they don’t see the anxiety that shows up around your body, how much mental space food or workouts take, or the pressure you feel to look a certain way in gay spaces.
 There are parts of your story you rarely share because you’re not sure how they will land.
 You want a place where you don’t have to perform or hide parts of yourself.
+This is exactly the work I do.
+Learn more about therapy for gay men.

 -

 There are rules you try to follow, foods that feel safe, and moments where it feels like you lose control.
 Even when no one else knows, your mind is busy with what you ate, what you should eat, or how to make up for it later.
 You want food to feel simple instead of stressful.
+There's a way out of this.
+See how we'd approach it together.

 Hey.
 I’m Dr. Matt Richardson.

-You don’t have to keep living this way.
+You don’t have to figure this out alone.

 How to get started